BeehiveForum/BeehiveForum/docs/readme.txt

 1.2.3 MySQL permissions
 =======================

-As a minimum Beehive Forum requires the following privileges granted on the user account it will use for interacting with your database:
+To ensure full functionality as a minimum Beehive Forum requires the following privileges granted on the user account it will use for interacting with your MySQL database:

-SELECT, CREATE, CREATE TEMPORARY TABLES, GRANT, INSERT, ALTER, UPDATE, INDEX, DELETE and DROP.
+SELECT, CREATE, CREATE TEMPORARY TABLES, INSERT, ALTER, UPDATE, INDEX, DELETE and DROP.

 Additionally you can grant the FILE privilege globally for the user account to aid in the creation of the dictionary.
+To do this will also require GRANT permission on the database you are to install Beehive to.
 Without the FILE privilege the installer for Beehive Forum will still function but it will take a lot longer to complete.

 1.2.4 Upload
 ============